SnakeriderQuest/SureShot_mk1/README.md

 - Software is coded by Arduino IDE, therefore code format is ino.
 Please read by Arduino.
 - Case is made by acryl plate  -> see case, and How to Build text.
 This product is provided with MIT License, please see LICENSE

+This project is lead by Nitroplazma, finger drummer / programmer.